 - raise the profile of quality science teaching within your school

-- inspire children to take STEM subjects
+- inspire students to study STEM subjects

 - access professional development